DemystifyAdulthood/Alchemical-Finances/README.txt

 --- 7  -- Ledger to track Large Exspense Purchases
 --- 8  -- Ledger to track Long Term Projects
 --- 9  -- Work on Ui to adjust to user display.
 [Completed?]
---- 10  -- Rebrand DemystifyAdulthood.com to destribute program
+--- 10  -- Rebrand website to destribute program
        -- -- Purchase Commercial Version of PyQt5
        -- -- Find Initial Beta Testers
        -- -- Will make Visual instructions